tanyagupta/codeblogs/githubHowTos/howto.md

 |git stash apply|Keeps both the stash and also reapplies changes to working copy|
 |git stash list| shows all your stashes|
 |git branch -a|Shows all remote and local branches|
+|git clone https://github.com/tanyagupta/offline-uscitizenship-flashcards --branch new-UI --single-branch|Clone one specific branch.
+Here the url is the url of the repo and new-UI is the name of the branch.
+If you are not in the destination folder already add the branch name like so `it clone <url> --branch <branch>--single-branch [<folder>]`

 ## Resources
 - [Git Basics](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes)